Tales of the Ravenous Reader

 “Reading is everything.
 Reading makes me feel like I've accomplished something, learned something, become a better person.
 Reading makes me smarter.
 Reading gives me something to talk about later on.
 Reading is the unbelievably healthy way my attention deficit disorder medicates itself.
 Reading is escape, and the opposite of escape; it's a way to make contact with reality after a day of making things up, and it's a way of making contact with someone else's imagination after a day that's all too real.
 Reading is grist.
 Reading is bliss.”

-I am an avid reader from Northern California and if you are a publisher and would like to have your Young Adult book reviewed, please email me.
+I am an avid reader from Northern California and if you are a publisher and would like to have your YOUNG or NEW ADULT book reviewed, please email me.
 I accept ARCs, as well as books that have already been released.
-I am also more than happy to do author interviews, guest posts, and contests to promote your book as long as they are in the Young Adult genre.
+I am also more than happy to do author interviews, guest posts, and contests to promote your book as long as they are in the Young and New Adult genre.
 Please check my review policy prior to sending me an email, thank you. curlyshoe(at)gmail(dot)com